 examples of his Realistic Art, including illustration, photography, experimentalism, and fine art

-Pandora's Box- rendered in Prismacolor pencils is not at all what people think of when they hear the word 'drawing'
+These portraits rendered in Prismacolor pencils are not at all what people think of when they hear the word 'drawing'

 Pencil Art- rendered in Prismacolor and Spectracolor colored pencils with Ebony pencil lowlights on Windsor & Newton Cotman 140 lb.
 Water Color Paper .
 Background heightened with Rembrandt Soft pastels.
 Even with nothing but pencil & paper the use of original photography as a source makes this mixed media.